Upmarket Epic Fantasy

 ONE / SAVASKA

-Surrie breathed in the raw, wild odor of the deer.
-In the end, there was little difference between the curling edges of her carving tools and the beautiful, razored edge of her hunting knife.
-People died, food depleted, and fires burned into cold chaff, but her blades had not failed her yet.
-She unsheathed her hunting knife.
+Surrie lowered the doe’s head to the snow.
+In the end, there was no difference between the curling edges of her carving tools and the razored edge of her hunting knives.
+People died, food depleted, and fires burned into cold chaff, but her blades had never failed her.
+She unsheathed her knife.

 Rowan always said she was no good at letting go.

-It was stupid, but over the furnace of the doe’s belly, warmed by the knowledge that she would eat, it was hard not to feel relief—to dream, just a little bit, about the bows she could carve, the children’s toys she could chisel and paint, and the leather she could work on the side, keeping her larder comfortably stocked with bread, dried meats, and medicine.
-What would it be like not to be perpetually hungry, to daub something better than watery paint on the few scraps of buckskin too stiff to work into garment patches?
+It was stupid, but over the furnace of the doe’s belly, warmed by the knowledge that she would sleep with a full belly, it was hard not to dream, even, just a little bit, about the bows she could carve, the children’s toys she could chisel and paint, and the leather she could work on the side, keeping her larder comfortably stocked with bread, dried meats, and medicine.
+What would it be like not to be the twitchy, skittering, boney village outcast, to daub something better than watery leaf-made paint on the few scraps of buckskin too stiff to work into garment patches?

-She snapped back to reality.
-She had a deer to butcher, a life to honor.
+But this was a fruitless dream, one that would leave her belly and heart aching and empty, so like the other times she caught herself fantasizing she snapped herself to reality.
+She had a deer to butcher, its life to honor.
 And what an honor it was.
-Even if she sold half the meat, she’d eat well for a month at least.
 Two good meals a day, wolf spirit be praised!
 Half a tenderloin would pay for soaps, and the backstrap would suffice for the moon’s taxes; a leg steak for wool, another for cloth and yarn and mortar, and the rest—

 A branch snapped.

 Surrie’s eyes flashed.
 Panther?
 No—too loud.
-Moose?
+Cave lion?
 No—too quiet.
 A brown bear, wakened by the spring sun?
 She shifted.
 A wayward wolf or two she could run off, but a bear…

-Her left hand reached for the leather grip of her bow and her right nocked an arrow on the bowstring with a familiar woody click.
-She would sooner challenge a grizzly than choke down more mouse broth.
-Wolf spirit, let the intruder be benign—a very noisy squirrel, or better, another deer—
+She nocked an arrow on the bowstring with a familiar woody click.
+She would sooner challenge a young grizzly than choke down more mouse broth.
+Wolf spirit, let the intruder be benign—a very noisy squirrel, or better, another deer—something she could eat—

 Then she marked it: the low hum of voices.